 - Calling home if your child is too sick to stay in school.

-- Administering life-saving and daily medications that have a current Medication Authorization Form on file at school, signed by your child's physician and a parent/legal guardian.
+- Administering life-saving and daily medications that have a current Medication Authorization Form on file at school, signed by your child's physician and a parent/legal guardian, and approved by our School Health Specialist, Mrs. Paulovich, RN.

-- Support for diabetic care and the management of chronic health conditions, as set-forth by a Physician and School Nurse's approved Individual Health Care Plan.
+- Support for diabetic care and the management of chronic health conditions, as set forth by a Physician and School Health Specialist's approved Individual Health Care Plan.

 The Health Room cannot provide:

-- Medication or cough drops, unless authorized by a physician and parent/legal guardian.
+- Medication or cough drops, unless authorized by a physician and brought to school by a parent/legal guardian.
 Please ask the Health Room Assistant for details regarding Medication Authorization Forms.

 - Extended supervision.
 If your child is too sick to stay in school, you will be called to pick up your student promptly.

 - Any clinic services.
-We cannot diagnose illnesses or injuries.
+We cannot diagnose illnesses or treat injuries.

 If your child has been diagnosed with a serious health condition, it is vital that you contact Nurse Paulovich.
 You can also call and leave a message for her at 425-936-2460.
 She will work with you to develop a school health plan for your child.